Alexander tapped his bare foot onto his ship console, making a beat where there was none.

 “Me?
 Why am I cleaning things up in this scenario?”

-“Because woman are born cleaners, like how men are born leaders, or sex gods…”
+“Because women are born cleaners, like how men are born leaders or sex gods….”

 Ashley rolled her eyes and ignored Alexander as he rambled on with his misogynistic dialogue.
 She had a small grin as she half listened to him ramble, trying to find a line that would cause a reaction out of Ashley, occasionally stopping to look pointedly at her to see if he had landed a blow.